The Old Atlanta:

 A city that probably has the most southern history, especially with Atlanta black history being well known, has seen the most changes within its community due to the process of gentrification in the urban Atlanta neighborhoods as well a complete cultured change.

 With the streets once being centered in the housing projects, especially during the days of the local gangs or cliques like the Diablos of the West Side and Down By Law of the East Side, it seems only right for the city to suffer a loss after they all were demolished.

 With the housing projects being the base of the streets within the Atlanta ghetto, many had to relocate as the city began the process removing its history, from tearing down the public housing complexes to renaming the streets, like Simpson Road is now Joseph Boone, Ashby Road is now Joseph Lowery, and Bankhead Highway is now the Donald Lee Hollowell Parkway.

 During the 1990s and early parts of the 2000s, Atlanta was considered as the most dangerous city in America, even though government statistics due often over exaggerate, currently the city of Atlanta is far from holding that title.

 Another change in culture, and some may dispute this assumption, is the arrival of Big Meech and the flashiness culture of Detroit.
-After the arrival of the BMF, the streets of Atlanta went from riding in old schools to driving around in foreign vehicles, as well the rise of the popularity of high-end clothing brands.
+After the arrival of the BMF, the streets of the Atlanta ghetto went from riding in old schools to driving around in foreign vehicles, as well the rise of the popularity of high-end clothing brands.

 Another major change was in the music, from the days of Outkast and the Dungeon Family to the crunk style of Oomp Camp Records to the street reality rap of the trap culture, which was spearheaded by T.I., have been replaced by the more look what I got type of music, while there are many who still bring substance into the local music scene.